kaustubhagarwal/DL-Final-Project/VoiceCloning/README.md

 ### 2. Training Models
 #### i) Encoder
-You can run encoder_train.py with the following optional parameters
+You can run encoder_train.py with the following parameters
 - run_id (required): This is a string argument that the user must provide.
 It specifies a name for the current training run.
 This name is used for several purposes:
     - Identifies the training run for logging and organization.
     - Determines the directory where training outputs are stored (e.g., saved models).